-Israeli residents from the southern border communities blocked the Kerem Shalom crossing into Gaza Monday morning.
+Israeli residents of Gaza border block Kerem Shalom crossing into Strip

 Residents and activists block off Kerem Shalom crossing in protest to months of violence and rocket fire.